elmunoz42/used-car-inventory-optimizer/README.md

 This README file contains the same findings in a summarized format, the prompt_II.ipynb file however is much more informative.

+Please note also that some functions that are common data visualization or preparation processes are saved to a separate functions.py file.

 ## Business Understanding

 ### Understanding The Busines Context: